pvasek/kudu-wiki/Investigating-continuous-deployment.md

-This is a guide to help investigate why the continuous deployment from GitHub or Bitbucket not working.
+This is a guide to help investigate issues with continuous deployment from GitHub or Bitbucket.

 ## Issues related to setting up continuous deployment from the Azure Portal